seock04/Uncertainty-Handler/Toastmasters/Pathway/Visionary Communication/Level 2/Profound Listening.md

-What do you do when you are stuck to somewhere, you and whoever the person you talk with, can not narrow down the point to agree?
+Do you have experience when you feel stuck?
+You are in a situation where you have to get all the agreement the others but it seems it's impossible to get agreement from all side, what should we do? give up?

-I think it's the time when you profoundly need to check if you are listening well.
+I think it's the time when you need to check if you are listening well.

 Then what is profound listening?